 In 2012, Erik became Principal at Hillview Middle School here in Menlo Park, where he quickly received national recognition for his forward thinking.
-In 2012 Erik was named “Multiplier of the Year in Education,” an award given to leaders who “multiply the capabilities of people around them,” according to the sponsor of the award, The Wiseman Group, which conducts leadership training workshops.
+In 2012 Erik was named “,” an award given to leaders who “multiply the capabilities of people around them,” according to the sponsor of the award, The Wiseman Group, which conducts leadership training workshops.
 I think that award reveals a lot about Erik, who is an incredible motivator.
 The accolades don’t stop there.
 Among other recognition, the Association of California School Administrators named Erik “Middle Grades Principal of the Year.”
 During his tenure at Hillview, Erik lead Hillview to a 2015 prestigious California Gold Ribbon School Award, which honors public schools that demonstrate exemplary achievements in implementing state standards in priority areas.

 In his Superintendent role, Erik leads to create a culture of possibility and innovation in MPCSD.
 Erik is focused on two major priorities.
 The first is “ensuring that race, family income, and native language are not predictive of school success in Menlo Park–a lofty goal, but one that MPCSD is committed to pursuing.”
 The second is “increasing student engagement in meaningful learning experiences.”
 Some of his top priorities include the opening of a district-led preschool called the Early Learning Center, scheduled to open Fall 2018.
 His commitment to raising the achievement of all students includes efforts to “use real-time learning data to inform instruction and to seek to ensure that all students (1) come ready to kindergarten, and (2) graduate from 8th grade (MPCSD’s final year, as it a K-8 district) at or above grade level in reading, writing, and numeracy“.
 Erik believes in communication and strives to keep his district informed.
 To do so, Erik takes time to write a monthly blog at www.mpcsdsupson.com that provides insight into parenting, education, and community.